 NATO, ISAF FORCES IN AFGHANISTAN & UN BODIES

 At present there are about Twenty thousand of foreign troops working under UN charter in Afghanistan, and it is increasing every year.
 It includes US Forces and NATO countries Forces.
-Apart from multi-national forces there are numerous numbers of United Nation’s bodies, International Humanitarian Agencies and NGOS organizations working in Afghanistan, under various programs and projects, funded by United Nations, World Bank, Asia Bank, & donor countries etc. The ninety percent of goods belonging to International troops and International organizations working in Afghanistan are sent from abroad.
+Apart from multi-national forces there are numerous numbers of United Nation’s bodies, International Humanitarian Agencies , under various programs and projects, funded by United Nations, World Bank, Asia Bank, & donor countries etc. The ninety percent of goods belonging to International troops and International organizations working in Afghanistan are sent from abroad.
 It ranges from food stuff/provisions, refrigerated cargo, Porto-cabins, spare parts, machinery, construction materials, medicines, hospital equipment etc. Eighty to Eighty-Five percent of the goods belonging to above mentioned organizations coming from abroad are routed through Pakistan Ports, because of the feasibility, and shortest distance to major cities of Afghanistan like, Jalalabad, Kabul, Kandahar, with good network of roads.

 KARACHI PORTS (PAKISTAN)